GSA-TTS/10x-website/projects/02-investing-in-the-power-of-data.md

 ---
-title: Investing in the power of data
+title: Open, Usable Federal Data
 subtitle: What would it take to make government data easily usable?
 description: 10x believes that data can do a lot of good.
 The government has a lot of data that's open and freely accessible to everyone, but not always easy to find or use.
 In order for data to deliver, a lot has to go right and some things can't go wrong.
 excerpt: |-